Product & Quality

 Ecologically efficient lighting solutions for the beautification of living spaces

-Unnecessary light emission should be avoided in the implementation of ecologically efficient lighting solutions.
-However, the illumination of important living spaces must be ensured.
-On the other hand, structures usually have a special cultural, historical or architectural significance.
+Unnecessary light emissions should always be avoided when creating ecologically efficient lighting solutions.
+At the same time, it is also crucial to maintain important illuminated living spaces.
+Additionally, architecture and its design usually have an intrinsic cultural, historical or creative importance.
 This significance must be presented as identifiable and visually evocative focal points in the dark – or at least during early evening hours.

 Dark Sky